Congratulations! You might just have the right stuff to become a successful business owner.

 13. POOR LOCATION.
 Nearly 10% of companies surveyed said that they were in the wrong part of the country or had too many team members working away from the main office.
 Selling snow shovels in Florida is probably not going to turn out well for you.

 14. NO INVESTOR INTEREST.
-Bootstrapping is a noble way to start a business, but nearly 10% of companies said that they couldn’t attract investors, standing alone in the end zone with no one throwing them the ball.
+Bootstrapping is a noble way to start a business, but nearly 10% of companies said that they couldn’t attract investors, ending up all alone in the end zone with no one throwing them game-winning ball.

 15. LEGAL TUSSLES.
 Stepping into legal quicksand killed approximately 10% of those questioned.
 In all the excitement of starting a business, they forgot to dot their ‘i’s’ and cross their ‘t’s’.

 16. BURNOUT.
 All work and no play was the cause of failure in 8% of respondents.
-They just couldn’t stand to face another day at work with no end and no rewards in sight.
+The owners just couldn’t stand to face another day at work with no end and no rewards in sight.